 Lakes on Fraser Island

-As mentioned earlier, the Fraser Island consists of the largest collection of perched lakes in the world.
+As mentioned earlier, Fraser Island consists of the largest collection of perched lakes in the world.
 There are more than 100 freshwater lakes on the island.
 It is second only to the state of Tasmania in terms of the number of lakes in Australia.
 Lake Mckenzie is the most popular of these lakes, which is a perched lake measuring at 150 hectares in land area.
-However, there is little nutrient and high pH level on this lake and many other perched lakes on Fraser Island.
+However, there is a little nutrient and high pH level on this lake and many other perched lakes on Fraser Island.
 For this reason, many species are unable to find a habitat in these lakes, not just Lake McKenzie.

 View the complete list of UNESCO World Heritage Sites in Australia.